$155.64 B $155637492500.3Market Cap

-Zed Run is a digital horse racing game where players can set up their own stables, own racehorses, and participate in races on the blockchain network.
+Zed Run is a play-to-earn digital horse racing game where players can set up their own stables, own NFT racehorses, and participate in races on the blockchain network.
 The game uses Ethereum as currency and has its own wallet called Zed Run Wallet, which eliminates the fees for transactions.

 In Zed Run, racehorse NFTs have a bloodline, a genotype, a gender, a color, number of offspring, and race statistics stored in the smart contract.
 They all can be bought and sold in the marketplace.
 Four bloodlines are called Nakamoto, Szabo, Finney, and Buterin.
 Bloodlines affect the horse’s ability rating and the breeding price.
 Genotypes are rarities that classify the horses, ranging from z1 to z268.
 Horses can be one of six breed types ranging from rarest to common; genesis, legendary, exclusive, elite, cross, and pacer.
 Breed types help in identifying the genotypes of horses.
 Genotypes z1 to z10 are the Genesis racehorses, the first-generation top performers within the ecosystem.

 Racehorses can be bred using a female (filly or mare) and a male (colt or stallion) horse.
 Filly and colt mean the racehorses don’t have any offspring, while mare and stallion indicate that they have at least one offspring.
 Males have a limit of three while females have a limit of one breeding per month.
 Non-Genesis racehorses can carry and retain abilities from their parents, and there is a probability of producing a champion racehorse that is superior to standard ones.
 Coat colors should also be taken into consideration since it affects the appearance of the offspring.